edmiyatake/yfl-backend/docs/stories/season.md

 - Given a Student attempting to view a season's roster, then the request is rejected with 403, this is a Staff-only view for now, revisit if students should see who else is enrolled.

+## User Story 8: Prevent activating a season with incomplete configuration
+As the system, I want to block a season from becoming ACTIVE if its financial configuration is incomplete, so that Prediction never encounters the null-config edge case it currently has to guard against defensively.

+Acceptance Criteria:

+- Given a season in DRAFT with any of startingBalance, minInvestment, maxInvestment, maxDebt, or interestRate unset, when a Professor attempts to transition it to ACTIVE, then the request is rejected with 400 naming which fields are missing.
+- Create a default setting!
+- Given a season with all financial config fields set (whether by explicit input or by the defaults from Story 1), the ACTIVE transition proceeds normally.

 ## Definition of Done for Season